-The Center for Judaic, Holocaust, and Genocide Studies at FGCU increases knowledge and understanding about the Holocaust and other genocides, as well as strengthening the democratic institutions that can confront genocide and other threats to human rights, such as intolerance, antisemitism, racism and ignorance.
+The Center for Holocaust and Genocide Research at FGCU increases knowledge and understanding about the Holocaust and other genocides, as well as strengthening the democratic institutions that can confront genocide and other threats to human rights, such as intolerance, antisemitism, racism and ignorance.

 The Center seeks to provide educational opportunities within the university, the wider community, and in partnership with educational and other organizations throughout the State of Florida, the United States, and internationally.